 …glasses, an ice bucket, a bottle of red wine, and a scary price list.

 The bed is a nice size but it isn’t as wide as a US King bed.

-Past the bed is a small sofa, a glass desk and an office chair…
+Past the bed are a small sofa, a glass desk, and an office chair…

 On the wall by the desk are two universal power outlets…

 …and there’s a further universal power outlet on one side of the bed.

 There’s no power on the left side of the bed (as you look at it) and there are no USB sockets anywhere in the room.

 ….and this isn’t quite as exposed as it may look in the picture above – there’s a door that slides across to divide the bathroom from the bedroom for added privacy.

 The bathroom offers a single vanity unit with a lot of mirrors:

 There a small amenity kit box on one side….